jivimberg/external-links/DEV.md

 Follow these steps: https://docs.obsidian.md/Plugins/Releasing/Release+your+plugin+with+GitHub+Actions

+After adding the tag wait until the Github action runs and generates the main.js file before creating a new release.
+Might take a few minutes.

 ## TODO

 * Check this error message: "emotion-react.browser.esm.js:435 You are loading @emotion/react when it is already loaded.
 Running multiple instances may cause problems.
 This can happen if multiple versions are used, or if multiple builds of the same version are used."